jollen/cccount/README.md

  * **strict**: ```false``` - normal mode, ```true``` - strict mode
 * **callback**: the complete callback function

 The callback function will be called when the data has finished calculated.
-The callback function will get a response object.
+The callback function will get a response object,

+* **lengthChinese***: the Chinese characters

 Normally, you should run in **normal mode** for performance reason.
 If your article has some particular Chinese symbols, you can run in **strict mode**.

 ## Use Cases of nodejs-cccount

-* Publishing platform for caculating and display Chinese words
+* Publishing platform for caculating and display Chinese characters
 * Database schema design for storing Chinese words in the JSON document
 * You want to caculate Chinese words for more exact